 Paddling on the Cosumnes River

 Cosumnes River is a beautiful, natural waterway and the central focus for the Preserve.
 It is the last free-flowing river from the mighty Sierra Nevada Mountains into the Central Valley.
 Paddlers can enjoy a scenic glide through the river’s sloughs and main channel, cruising along riparian forest, oak woodland and through wetlands teeming with wildlife.
-This 80-mile river can be accessed from the Preserve’s boat launch, to the right (south) of the Visitor Center.
+This 80-mile river can be accessed from the Preserve’s boat launch, southwest of the Visitor Center.
 Park in upper parking lot to access boat launch trail.

-HOURS: Parking lots are open from 9am-5pm.
+HOURS: Parking lots open 8am-5pm.
 You are welcome to stay until sunset only if you park in the upper parking lot near the Visitor Center.
 The entrance gate closes at 5pm, however the exit gate closes at Sunset.

 Bring your gear and explore on your own!

 TO ACCESS BOAT LAUNCH:

 Parking and accessing is FREE.
 The upper parking lot near the Visitor Center provides a path to the boat launch.
 You’ll need to walk about 200 yards from the parking lot to the boat launch.
 We recommend bringing a canoe cart/wheels to transport your kayak or canoe.